nescode/hellodjango/course.md

 - Pull, Push and Merge

 ### Deployment
 Pythonanywhere is a Python hosting platform where you can develop and host your website/application or any other code directly from your browser without having to install software or manage your own server.
-They make a normally complicated process very simple, letting you focus on creating exciting applications for your users.
+Our training and course material help you deploy your Django application on cloud server in simplest way.
 - Cloud server/Web Server Introduction
 - Deployment on Pythonanywhere